indubitably-ai/indubitably-code/README.md

 ## Indubitably Code

-Anthropic’s local agent harness for rapid tool experimentation, policy validation, and workflow automation.
+Our local agent harness for rapid tool experimentation, policy validation, and workflow automation.
 This repository packages a production-inspired conversation loop with a fully managed toolbelt, approval policies, telemetry, and integration-test scaffolding so you can iterate on autonomous coding flows with confidence.